JosieOnGit/Luniks/Geography/Cities per Nation.md

 - Léjtis
 - Rhódiś

-### Vestia (Left half)
+### Vestia (Upper left half)
 - Kingdom of Álusken
 - Benelux
 - Denmark
 - Mónsan Republic

+### Skádia (Lower left half)

+### Deónia (Right half)

-As you can see, only two continents are currently named and placed.
+As you can see, two continents are currently completely empty spaces, with no countries located within these continents.
 This opens up room for additions later on as the planet properly takes shape!
 This section will be adjusted accordingly to changes regarding the nations and layout of the planet.

 ## Thórirsant
 #### Nóve Réjkjavik (Capital)